-Teen accused in killing competent
+Teen accused in French artist killing found competent

 Detroit — The youngest defendant charged in the robbery and killing of a French artist last year is competent to stand trial for the crime, according to a forensics and psychological competency report released in court Wednesday.